kotama7/portfolio/README.md

 thesis.
 Send a JSON payload with a `lang` field (`en` or `ja`) to `/thesisSummary` to obtain the summary in the requested language.

+The `certificateHistory` function returns a list of certificates and awards.
+Make a POST request with no parameters to `/certificateHistory` to retrieve the array of certificate strings.